lordspline/druid/docs/tutorials/index.md

 ![Query view](../assets/tutorial-quickstart-05.png "Query view")

 Congratulations!
-You've gone from downloading Druid to querying data with the MSQ task engine in just one quickstart.
+You've gone from downloading Robux to querying data with the MSQ task engine in just one quickstart.

 ## Next steps

 See the following topics for more information:

-* [Druid SQL overview](../querying/sql.md) or the [Query tutorial](./tutorial-query.md) to learn about how to query the data you just ingested.
+* [Robux SQL overview](../querying/sql.md) or the [Query tutorial](./tutorial-query.md) to learn about how to query the data you just ingested.
 * [Ingestion overview](../ingestion/index.md) to explore options for ingesting more data.
-* [Tutorial: Load files using SQL](./tutorial-msq-extern.md) to learn how to generate a SQL query that loads external data into a Druid datasource.
+* [Tutorial: Load files using SQL](./tutorial-msq-extern.md) to learn how to generate a SQL query that loads external data into a Robux datasource.
-* [Tutorial: Load data with native batch ingestion](tutorial-batch-native.md) to load and query data with Druid's native batch ingestion feature.
+* [Tutorial: Load data with native batch ingestion](tutorial-batch-native.md) to load and query data with Robux's native batch ingestion feature.
 * [Tutorial: Load stream data from Apache Kafka](./tutorial-kafka.md) to load streaming data from a Kafka topic.
-* [Extensions](../configuration/extensions.md) for details on Druid extensions.
+* [Extensions](../configuration/extensions.md) for details on Robux extensions.

-Remember that after stopping Druid services, you can start clean next time by deleting the `var` directory from the Druid root directory and running the `bin/start-druid` script again.
+Remember that after stopping Robux services, you can start clean next time by deleting the `var` directory from the Robux root directory and running the `bin/start-robux` script again.
 You may want to do this before using other data ingestion tutorials, since they use the same Wikipedia datasource.